nuejs/www/docs2/reference/template-syntax.md

 ### Class attribute merging
-The parent class attribute is automatically merged with the child's class attribute:.
-Suppose we have the following component:
+The parent class attribute is automatically merged with the child's class attribute: Suppose we have the following component:

 ```
 <button @name="my-button" class="btn">Click me</button>